ShannonWetnight/gameshelf/README.md

 #### Recommended Resolution
 High-quality artwork is recommended.
 A resolution around 600×900 (3:4) works well; however, GameShelf automatically crops and scales the artwork into a portrait format and ratio of 2:3, so the final appearance will be vertically oriented regardless of the original aspect ratio.
 - File size may be a performance factor to consider for libraries that include many games.
+Consider compressing your high-quality cover art before adding to the root of your game folders to reduce overall cover art file size.

 #### How GameShelf Chooses an Image
 When loading a game entry: